Slavbor/seminar_git_3/git_instruction.md

       git checkout <branch name>

-## List of commits, HEAD in branch location
+## Displaying List of commits, HEAD location

-* For diplaying list of commits, HEAD location in visual style use:
+* For diplaying list of commits, HEAD location with visual style use:

+      git